 Criminal Law Specialization

-The Paralegal Specialist Certificate in Criminal Law is intended to introduce students to the legal skills required to serve the community effectively and ethically in a criminal law practice.
+The paralegal certificate program in criminal law is intended to introduce students to the legal skills required to serve the community effectively and ethically in a criminal law paralegal practice.

 Program Learning Outcomes

-• Conduct legal research using manual and computer-assisted
+- Conduct legal research using manual and computer-assisted methods.

-• Recognize how broad ethical principles apply to paralegals in a
+- Recognize how broad ethical principles apply to paralegals in a criminal law practice.

 This program option requires the completion of 90 quarter units of coursework.
 It includes 8 courses (22.5 quarter units and 13.5 CEUs), all of which are legal specialty courses.
 Please note that a minimum of 27 quarter units of general education course work (across at least three disciplines, such as social science, natural science, mathematics, humanities, foreign language, and English) are required by the American Bar Association.
 All lower division general education courses must be completed at National University or another regionally-accredited institution.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.